reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 ![two x-filled squares](../images/tutorial/two-x-filled-squares.png)

 Great!
-Now we just need to copy-paste a few times to add nine squares and...
+Now you just need to copy-paste a few times to add nine squares and...

 ![nine x-filled squares in a line](../images/tutorial/nine-x-filled-squares.png)

-Oh on!
-The squares are all in a single line, not in a grid like we need for our board.
-To fix this well need to group our squares into rows with `div`s and add some CSS.
-While we're at it, we'll give each square a number to make we know where each square is displayed.
+Oh no!
+The squares are all in a single line, not in a grid like you need for our board.
+To fix this you'll need to group your squares into rows with `div`s and add some CSS.
+While you're at it, you'll give each square a number to make sure you know where each square is displayed.

 In the `App.js` file, update the Square component to look like this: